welcome to grow where you’re planted.

 who’s blogging here and what gives you the idea you know anything about growing things?

-my name is andrea fox, pleased to meet you. among other domestic pasttimes, plants are my passion, and the driving force behind much of my design, photography, writing and volunteer work. my interests in plants, color, texture, line and form started early on and led me to pursue a bachelors of horticulture degree from michigan state university and a masters degree in landscape architecture from the rhode island school of design (RISD). i am a full member of the american society of landscape architects, a member of the american horticultural society, and a member of the garden writer’s association. i’ve worked in greenhouses, at retail plant nurseries, on garden renovation/construction crews, in a landscape architecture & planning office, as a volunteer with various gardening clubs & organizations, and as director of the demonstration idea garden (the DIG) for the brazos county master gardeners. i currently own a garden consultancy & landscape design business, transplant studio. grow where you’re planted is its mantra too.
+andrea fox here, pleased to meet you. among other domestic past-times, plants are my passion and the driving force behind much of my design, photography, writing and volunteer work. my interests in plants, color, texture, line and form started early on and led me to pursue a bachelors of horticulture degree from michigan state university and a masters degree in landscape architecture from the rhode island school of design (RISD). i am a member of the american society of landscape architects, the american horticultural society, and the garden communicator’s association. i’ve worked in greenhouses, at retail plant nurseries, on garden renovation/construction crews, in a landscape architecture & planning office, as a volunteer with various gardening clubs & organizations, and as director of the demonstration idea garden (the DIG) for the brazos county master gardeners. i currently own a garden consultancy & landscape design business, transplant studio. grow where you’re planted is its mantra too.

 why transplant studio?

-i’ve lived and gardened in michigan, colorado, rhode island, new york, and currently reside in college station, texas. i’ll always be a transplant, and i would love to take the studio with me wherever we go (my husband, mr. grwhryrpltd is often mentioned in this blog). i’ve learned that putting down some good, strong roots in the form of a garden is a sure way to find heart in a community.
+i’ve lived and gardened in michigan, colorado, rhode island, new york, texas, washington dc and currently reside somewhere between the cities of caldwell, bryan and college station, texas. i’ll always be a transplant. i’ve learned that putting down some good, strong roots in the form of a garden is a sure way to find heart in a community.

 please give credit where credit is due